 Building permits are required for all new construction, alterations, additions, decks, pools, chimneys, house moves, temporary buildings/structures, demolitions, structural repair, renovations and accessory buildings.
 Finishing or refinishing on houses, i.e. painting, wallpaper, paneling, trim work, etc. do not require permits.
 An accessory building, with less than 10 sq. metres (107 sq. ft.) in floor area, may not require a building permit depending on use, but a plan should be submitted showing its site location on the lot for the conformance with the District of Sechelt Zoning Bylaw.

 A building permit is NOT required for some types of construction (see section 1.5.2 of Bylaw No. 409, 2003 - Building Consolidation).

-THE RECEPTIONIST BOOKS INSPECTIONS (604-885-1986).
+Inspection requests can be made online through Cloudpermit or by calling our front desk at 604-885-1986.
 Inspection requests should be made 48 hours in advance; however, we can usually accommodate next day bookings.
 There is no guaranteed time of inspections, however, you may state a preference for morning or afternoon.
 Please make sure you provide the receptionist with the following information when booking an inspection:

 - The permit number

 - The street address

 - All work being inspected must be complete and ready prior to inspection